ZeroZulu/ZeroZulu/README.md

 I bridge the gap between **raw data** and **strategic decisions**.

-With 8 years as a Data Insight & Operations Manager and a Biology degree from NYIT, I bring analytical rigor and real-world business context to every project.
+With 7 years in data & operations management and a Biology degree from NYIT, I bring analytical rigor and real-world business context to every project.
+My background in life sciences directly shapes how I approach complex, noisy datasets — from scRNA-seq gene expression to 28M+ urban mobility records.

 - 🎓 Currently pursuing **MITx MicroMasters in Statistics & Data Science**
-- 🔭 Building **ML systems** with 90%+ accuracy on real-world problems
+- 🔭 Building **production ML systems** — end-to-end, from ingestion to monitored deployment
-- 🌱 Expanding into **AI Engineering** and **Rust**
+- 🌱 Expanding into **AI Engineering**, **MLOps**, and **Rust**
 - ✍️ Writing about data science on my [blog](https://zer0sandbox-blog.vercel.app)
-- ⚡ Fun fact: Went from studying cells under microscopes to training neural networks
+- ⚡ Fun fact: Went from studying cells under microscopes to classifying them with XGBoost

 <!-- Animated Divider -->
 <img src="https://user-images.githubusercontent.com/73097560/115834477-dbab4500-a447-11eb-908a-139a6edaec5c.gif" width="100%">